BenD2525/geogra-fun/README.md

 # Features
 Below is a list of features which are included in this website:

-## Navigation Bar
+## Burger Menu

-This is at the top of each page below the title.
-It has links to each other page in the website other than the quiz itself, and it is set up to highlight the active page in green text, to show the user which page they are on.
+This is at the top of each page below the title at the right of the page.
+Once clicked, the menu button displays links to each other page in the website other than the quiz itself.
+It is set up to highlight the active page in green text to show the user which page they are on.
 When hovering over another option, the option will become underlined, as per standard website conventions.
-These features allows the user to easily navigate through the website, and know which page they are on.
+These features allow the user to easily navigate through the website, and know which page they are on.

 ![Nav bar image]( "Screenshot of Nav bar")

 ## Home page main section

 The main section on the home page allows the user to navigate to either the capitals or flags quizzes.
-There are buttons to take the user to either quiz, along with some text that explains what each button is for.
+There are buttons to take the user to either quiz, along with a picture that represents what each button is for.
+There is also an 'about us' button in the middle of the page which allows the user to learn the purpose of the website.
 There is also an image of the earth in the middle of the page which serves to carry the theme of the website, and symbolises that the earth is at the center of everything.

 ![Home page main section]( "Home page main section")